 Watch the trailer above.

 Ricky Tims leads Part 1 (26 weeks) of an in-depth, three-part, 52-week digital photography class.
 This is group participation class.
 It is not a self-guided class.
 Lessons/challenges are posted each week.
-Challenge images are upload for all the class to see and comment on, and a few images are selected for critique.
+You review each lesson on your own time.
+Challenge images are uploaded for all the class to see and comment on, and a few images are selected for critique.

 The class is perfect for anyone interested in being a better artist by using photography as a medium for creative exploration and artistic discovery.
 Hobbyists and travelers will benefit too.
 You will learn to look at your world with an artistic eye.
-Proper camera gear and software is required - see below - please read ALL.
+Proper camera gear and software is required - see below - please read EVERYTHING before registering.

-The entire course compared to other online photography courses is a $1200 value.
+The entire course (52 Weeks) when compared to other online photography courses is a $1200 value.

 Note: All participants wil have the opportunity to get Part 2 (13 weeks) and Part 3 (final 13 weeks) at the best discount (see below).